GMOD/jbrowse-components/website/docs/tutorials/simple_plugin.md

     /* .jexl.addFunction is the method to add a function the first parameter is the name of your jexl function, and how you'll call it
-       the second paramter is the supplementary properties the function needs, here, we need these three properties for the circular view's chord click function */ pluginManager.jexl.addFunction(
+       the second parameter is the supplementary properties the function needs, here, we need these three properties for the circular view's chord click function */ pluginManager.jexl.addFunction(